March 14, 2021

 For all other inquiries, please fulfill a contact form.

-This entry was posted in 2021, Spring 2021, March 2021, Announcements, Newsletters, Weekly Newsletter and tagged in burgundy zine, burgundyzine, burgundyzine.com, cannabis, health, health blog, health news, hot stuff, latest in science, march 2021, news, newsletter, newsletters, real cannabis entrepreneur convention, science blog, science comm, science community, science enthusiasts, science lover, science news, science writer, scientist, the burgundy zine, the burgundy zine newsletter, the burgundy zine weekly newsletter, weekly newsletter, weekly newsletter #97, Weekly Newsletter #97: Pi Day vs. Super Powered Sea Slugs, weird science, weird science news, weird science stories.
+This entry was posted in 2021, Spring 2021, March 2021, Blog, Math, Announcements, Newsletters, Weekly Newsletter and tagged in burgundy zine, burgundyzine, burgundyzine.com, cannabis, health, health blog, health news, hot stuff, latest in science, march 2021, news, newsletter, newsletters, real cannabis entrepreneur convention, science blog, science comm, science community, science enthusiasts, science lover, science news, science writer, scientist, the burgundy zine, the burgundy zine newsletter, the burgundy zine weekly newsletter, weekly newsletter, weekly newsletter #97, Weekly Newsletter #97: Pi Day vs. Super Powered Sea Slugs, weird science, weird science news, weird science stories.

 A cynical optimist and mad scientist undercover, burgundy bug is the editor, graphic designer, webmaster, social media manager, and primary photographer for The Burgundy Zine.
 Entangled in a web of curiosity, burgundy bug’s work embodies a wide variety of topics including: neuroscience, psychology, ecology, biology, cannabis, reviews, fashion, entertainment, and politics.
 You can learn more about working with burgundy bug by visiting her portfolio website: burgundybug.comView more posts from this author